Phileosopher/commonplace/people-boundaries.md

 - Any physical possession or property isn't a right if it significantly harms other individuals.
 - [Love](people-love.md) isn't a right, since that would require others to desire differently than they prefer.

+APPLICATION: Most mental disorders come from bad boundaries.
+Healthy boundaries require saying "no" when someone violates a boundary, and honoring others saying "no".
+We often assert our boundaries well enough, but tend to ignore others' rights by comparison.
+It's *far* more complicated when we have [past trauma](hardship-ptsd.md) or don't [understand](understanding.md) others' rights.

 Unfortunately, we can set [implicit contracts](people-contracts.md) with privileges used regularly that abuse others' boundaries.
 This can create situations where a violated right is certainly [unethical](morality.md), but is entirely [legal](rules.md).

+APPLICATION: When you have a lousy job, your boss made an agreement with you for you to trade your [labor](results.md) for [money](power-types.md).
+By acquiring [trade-specific](jobs-specialization.md) [understanding](understanding.md), you can gain *more* [power](power.md) than you had and find a better job, either by finding a better boss who will give you a better arrangement or by taking a [social risk](socialrisk.md) on adding value to the public.

+APPLICATION: Nothing is technically free, and receiving *anything* is technically consenting to an unspoken agreement.

 ## Privacy